Skip to Content

 Choose a Siemens Country/Region

-Open Business Model The foundation of an open strategy is an open business model.
+Openness has to be ingrained in a company’s culture.
+Siemens PLM Software has maintained openness as a core value throughout its history.
+Open companies are approachable and engage with customer and partners as a standard way of doing business.
+They have an open business model as the foundation of an open strategy.
 But even open technology is not effective if it is locked behind restrictive legal agreements and business practices.
-One example of the Siemens PLM Software commitment to the open business model is the PLM Components family of products.
+A company must be approachable and engaging with customers and competitors.
+One example of the Siemens PLM Software commitment to an open culture and open business model is the PLM Components family of products.
 These products include some of the industry's most widely used component software and development toolkits, as well as industry initiatives that support and promote these open solutions.

 Siemens PLM Software’s open applications can be customized with user-friendly programming and customization tools to help companies extend and tailor solution capabilities to their specific needs.
 Examples include:

-Building the PLM system on these 5 requirements creates a best-in-class environment that promotes seamless interoperability and data sharing.
+Building the PLM system on these tenets creates a best-in-class environment that promotes seamless interoperability and data sharing.
 Accelerate business growth and innovation with Siemens PLM Software’s Open PLM technology and take advantage of the investments in technology, people, processes and infrastructure that are already providing competitive advantage.
 Openness is the key to allowing companies to choose the best application to meet their needs and compete in the global business environment.

 Share this page through any of the following channels.